meet-patel011/Python-projects/README.md

-# Python-projects
-Here are some of my small projects that I built in Python.
+In my journey of learning Python, I started by making some of the basic projects which I have shared here.